TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Method

-where $(K_k)_{ij} = \phi(\|\mathbf{p}_k^i - \mathbf{p}_k^j\|)$ encodes pairwise radial interactions among control points, and $\lambda$ controls the smoothness regularization (bending energy).
 This closed-form solution yields a smooth, differentiable deformation $\mathcal{F}_k$ that aligns the submap $\mathcal{S}_k$ to the global geometric consensus by interpolating the control-point correspondences and smoothly deforming the remaining points.
 Applying $\mathcal{F}_k$ to all points within $\mathcal{S}_k$ produces a locally consistent, globally coherent alignment across all submaps.
+Importantly, TPS alignment can be applied at \textit{arbitrary} intervals using the currently accumulated control points to provide timely updates.
+This \textit{proactive} correction complements traditional \textit{passive} mechanisms that rely on external signals such as loop closure detections.